Armando Cupo

 Oscar Armando Cupo (Buenos Aires, 26 December 1921 - 21 July 1990) was a piano player, composer and bandleader in Argentina during the golden age of tango.

-In 1952 Cupo's orchestra invited a singer Roberto Rufino.
+In 1952 Cupo's orchestra invited the singer Roberto Rufino.
 He also worked with Alberto Morán in 1955.
-In 1960 Cupo created an orchestra "Estrellas de Buenos Aires".
-In 1972 he was one of the founders of Sexteto Mayor orchestra.
+In 1960, Cupo created an orchestra "Estrellas de Buenos Aires".
+In 1972, he was one of the founders of Sexteto Mayor orchestra.

-Armando Cupo is a composer of tangos “Con este corazón”, “Siempre a tiempo” and “Una vida más”.
+Armando Cupo was the composer of tangos “Con este corazón”, “Siempre a tiempo” and “Una vida más”.